mThanuj/nptel-social-networks-notes/README.md

 - A gap between two components that aren't connected.
 - Usually a BROKER helps in transfer of knowledge.

+## Power Law

+- Bell Curve only works when it is a sum of many random variables.
+- Power Law is a distribution that is not normal.
+- Graph:
+  $
+  P(x) =  1 / x^2
+  $

 ## Social Capital

 - The resources that are available to an individual through their social network.